 Can I travel by ferry from Bodrum to Kos (Main Port), Greece?

 Yes, you can travel from Bodrum to Kos (Main Port) by ferry, a convenient way for you to move between Turkey and Greece.
-The route is served by Dentur Avrasya, Exas Shipping Service, MAKRI TRAVEL, Makri Travel, Turyol, Yesil Marmaris Lines ferry companies, with an average travel time of 32min to reach Greece.
+The route is served by Dentur Avrasya, Exas Shipping Service, Lafasi MC, Makri Travel ferry companies, with an average travel time of 27min to reach Greece.
 Ferry options depart from Bodrum ports and are available daily.

 Traveler enjoying sunset views from a ferry deck during a sea crossing.